armedbear/abcl/doc/design/pathnames/jar-pathnames.markdown

                   name: "foo"
                   type: "abcl"
                 }
+              )
     }

 Although there is a fair amount of special logic inside `Pathname.java` itself in the resulting implementation, the logic in `Load.java` seems to have been considerably simplified.

+When we implemented URL Pathnames, the special syntax for URL as an abstract string in the first position of the device list was naturally replaced with a URL pathname.